openutm/flight-passport/README.md

 ### 2. Install Dependencies

-Python 3 is required for this and install dependencies using `pip install -r requirements.txt`.
+Python 3 is required for this and install dependencies using `uv sync`.
+You will need to install `uv`, see instructions [here](https://docs.astral.sh/uv/#installation)

 ### 3. Create Initial Database